 How to Block Bleed-Through

-Cover-Stain – I use this to brush on or in the spray can.
-The spray can version is more expensive but, I really prefer spraying this primer as the clean-up is easier.
-I don’t like to use chemicals to clean up oil-based paints, so I use cheap chip brushes and throw them away.
-These nylon chip brushes
+Cover-Stain – I use this Zinnser bin primer to brush on or in the spray can version.
+The spray can version is more expensive however, I really prefer spraying on this primer as the clean-up is easier.
+I don’t like to use chemicals to clean up oil-based paints, so I choose to spray first.
+If you are hand painting on an oil-based primer, use cheap chip brushes and throw them away.
+These nylon chip brushes give a smoother finish than the common natural chip brush.

-Sanding a piece of furniture in order to get it ready for painting due to flaws in the piece or the original stained finish is very worn, I paint it a dark color.
-If I really want a light color on the furniture, I “cut to the chase” and prime it automatically with a stain-blocking primer.
-Once the painting is finished, I begin to seal the furniture with my favorite sealer, General Finishes High-Performance in matte, If I see a small spot of bleed-through, I continue to seal, but if I see a large section of bleed-through, I stop and let the sealer dry and go to plan B.
+When sanding a piece of furniture in order to get it ready for painting due to flaws or the original stained finish is very worn, I paint it a dark color.
+If I really want a light color on the furniture, I “cut to the chase” and prime it automatically with coats of primer.
+Once the painting is finished, I begin to seal the furniture with my favorite sealer, General Finishes High-Performance in matte

 Have you ever had paint bleed-through?
 If so, what solutions did you take?
 Leave me your comments below as I always love to hear how others work on painted furniture pieces.